On average, every six minutes one American dies from a Blood Clot.

 Standard Rating: People in average health typically fall into this category and end-up with average pricing.

-Many of our clients with Blood Clots or DVT’s receive a Standard Rating.
+Many people with Blood Clots or DVT’s receive a Standard Rating.

 You could too if you only had one blood clot or DVT episode (without a pulmonary embolism or a stroke).
 Plus, life insurers will want to be sure your health has remained stable for at least two years.

-Now if you’ve had multiple DVT’s (all without a pulmonary embolism) but it’s been more than two years since the last incident, then you may still be a Standard Rating.
+Now if you’ve had multiple DVT’s (all without a pulmonary embolism) but it’s been more than two years since the last incident, then you may still be approved with a Standard Rating.

 It’s fine if you still experience lingering pain from the DVT and use over-the-counter medications such as Tylenol or Advil.

-That won’t keep you from a Standard Rating.
+That won’t keep you from getting a Standard Rate.

 Life insurers will also be looking to confirm you do not take any blood thinners or opiate-based prescriptions (i.e. vicodin or oxycodone) to control your medical condition.